JuliaNowakowska/london_weather/README.md

 - 02_missing_values.sql - updates the missing values in the original 'readings' table with the monthly averages.
 - 03_monthly_averages.sql & 04_monthly_standard_deviations.sql - calculate monthly averages and standard deviations for each variable, values used in other scripts.
 - 04_identifying_outliers.sql - Flags mean_temp values as outliers if their z-scores are greater than 3

+## Data Analysis

+In this step, using scripts from sql/data_analysis I conducted a simple data analysis.
+The scripts return min and max temperature observed in London during the whole time period covered by the dataset.
+Additionally, script 03_get_monthly_avg returns monthly average temperatures, which is later used in visualizations.